 Table LU-1 lists land use designations and their density, intensity (FAR), height limit, and description of uses that can occur in the designation.
+The density ranges in Table LU-1 establish a maximum density.
+The lower end of the density range is not a required minimum density.

-Table LU-1 Land Use Designations Designation Density (min/max) (Residential Uses) Intensity/ Maximum FAR (Nonresidential uses) Height Limit Description Residential Residential Very Low Up to 9 du/ac n/a 1-3 stories This designation allows very low-density residential dwellings, such as detached single-family homes, detached townhouses and duplexes, and accessory dwelling units (ADUs).
+Table LU-1 Land Use Designations Designation Maximum Density Range (Residential Uses) Intensity/ Maximum FAR (Nonresi- dential uses) Height Limit Description Resi dential Residential Very Low Up to 9 du/ac n/a 1-3 stories This designation allows very low-density residential dwellings, such as detached single-family homes, detached townhouses and duplexes, and accessory dwelling units (ADUs).
 Residential Low I 9 to 19 du/ac n/a 1-3 stories This designation allows low-density residential dwellings, such as townhomes, duplexes, triplexes, fourplexes, low rise condominium and apartment buildings, and ADUs.
 Residential Low II 20 to 35 du/ac n/a 2-4 stories This designation allows lower-density residential and multifamily dwellings, such as townhomes, duplexes, triplexes, fourplexes, condominiums, and apartments.
 Residential Medium I 36 to 50 du/ac n/a 3-5 stories This designation allows medium-density multifamily dwellings, such as townhomes, condominiums, and apartments.
 Residential Medium II 51 to 99 du/ac n/a 4-6 stories This designation allows medium-density multifamily residential dwellings, such as condominiums and apartments, near mixed-use, office, and/or commercial areas.
 This designation can also be found along major streets, such as El Camino Real and near residential low or residential high areas of the city.
 Residential High 100 to 130 du/ac n/a 5-8 stories This designation allows higher-density multifamily residential dwellings, such as condominiums and apartments, in Downtown, in proximity to Caltrain stations, and along major streets, such as El Camino Real.
 Mixed-Use Mixed-Use Low 10 to 35 du/ac 2.0 2-4 stories This designation allows low-density mixed-use buildings that provide a mix of commercial, office, and/or residential uses within the same site or building.
 It is intended to allow a mix of uses that encourages people to live, work, play, and shop in close proximity.
 Mixed-Use Medium I 15 to 50 du/ac 3.0 3-5 stories This designation allows medium-density mixed-use buildings that provide a mix of commercial, office, and/or residential uses within the same site or building.
 It is intended to allow a mix of uses that encourages people to live, work, play, and shop in close proximity.
 Mixed-Use Medium II 51 to 99 du/ac 4.0 4-6 stories This designation allows medium-density mixed-use buildings that provide a mix of commercial, office, and/or residential uses within the same site or building.
 It is intended to allow a mix of uses near other mixed-use, commercial, or residential areas, and within Downtown.